haskell-streaming/streaming/README.md

     liftM (fmap folder) . folder . splitter :: S m x -> m (a, m (a,x))

 and can reshuffle to get a function `S m x -> m ((a,a), x)`.
-Notice that this function has the form of our original folder function, since it is polymorphic in `x`.
+This function has the form of our original folder function, since it is polymorphic in `x`.

+That folds over streaming types should be polymorphic in their return type is written already into this simple material: we want to 'do one thing with the first half and something else - or the same thing - with the second half'.
+The thing we 'do with the first half' will have to be something we could do even if the second half doesn't exist, and it must preserve it if it does.
+In the simplest case, 'what we do with the first half' might be simply to throw it out, or drain it.

-Now, to return to the first point, suppose you have the idea the unfolding of some sort of stream from a Haskell value, a seed - a file name, as it might be.
-And suppose you *also* have some idea of a stream of individual Haskell values - maybe a stream of file names coming from something like `du`, subjected to some filter.
+Now, to return to the first point, suppose you have the idea the unfolding of some sort of stream from an individual Haskell value, a seed - a file name, as it might be.
+And suppose you *also* have some idea of a stream *of* individual Haskell values - maybe a stream of file names coming from something like `du`, subjected to some filter.
 Then you will also have the idea of a streaming *succession* of *such unfoldings* linked together end to end in accordance with the initial succession of seed values.

 Call the thoughts above the ABCs of streaming.
 If you understood these ABCs you have a total comprehension of `Stream f m r`: